MichaelsPlayground/FirebaseLogin/README.md

 This example Android application project has the complete and latest login system using Firebase.
 The Login system uses the firebase-auth library and Email & Password Authentication method.

+Important: Firebase will send an email to user's email address for verification, so please do not enter sample email addresses.

 _*_Features:_*_
 * Sign Up
 * Sign In